wolfish/php-recruitment-test/README.md

 The web application is running at http://localhost:8000.

-Now create `.gitignore` file appropriate for Your development environment.
+Now create `.gitignore` file appropriate for your development environment.

 ## Task 2

-As You may have noticed console command `php console.php warm 3` is failing because it cannot access legacy library located in `lib` directory.
+As you may have noticed console command `php console.php warm 3` is failing because it cannot access legacy library located in `lib` directory.
 Fix this problem.

 ## Task 3